iokinpardo/InteractiveAvatarNextJSDemo/README.md

 ## Using the demo

 - When the page loads it automatically fetches a token, initializes `StreamingAvatar`, attaches SDK event listeners, and transitions to the connected state once media is ready.
-- In webhook mode a banner under the video reminds operators that voice chat is disabled; in LLM mode the component surfaces retry messaging if microphone capture cannot start automatically.
+- In webhook mode a banner under the video reminds operators that voice chat is disabled; in conversational mode the component surfaces retry messaging if microphone capture cannot start automatically.
 - User and avatar utterances continue to stream through context, so custom dashboards can render transcripts even though the default UI omits them for a cleaner look.
 - The video canvas displays connection quality and webhook overlays while keeping the chrome minimal—no stop button or auxiliary controls appear by default.
 - Optional UI pieces—`AvatarControls`, `AudioInput`, and `TextInput`—remain available if you want to re-enable microphone or scripted interactions in a custom fork.